Ayurvedic Nutrition

 What foods should Kapha dosha avoid?

-Kapha should reduce heavy dairy (cheese, cream), sugar and sweets, wheat and white rice, fried and oily foods, cold drinks, bananas, avocados, and excessive nuts.
-These increase the heavy, cold, and oily qualities that aggravate Kapha.
+Kapha should cut heavy dairy (cheese, cream), sugar and sweets, wheat and white rice, fried and oily foods, cold drinks, bananas, avocados, and too many nuts.
+These increase the heavy, cold, oily qualities that aggravate Kapha.

 Should Kapha types eat breakfast?

-Kapha types can skip breakfast if not genuinely hungry.
-A cup of warm ginger-lemon water or spiced herbal tea is often sufficient.
-If eating, choose light options like stewed apples with cinnamon or a small bowl of millet porridge.
+Kapha types can skip breakfast if they're not genuinely hungry.
+A cup of warm ginger-lemon water or spiced herbal tea is often enough.
+If you do eat, go light.
+Stewed apples with cinnamon, or a small bowl of millet porridge.

 What spices are best for Kapha?

-Pungent and warming spices are Kapha's best friends: ginger, black pepper, cayenne, turmeric, mustard seeds, cinnamon, clove, and garlic.
-These boost metabolism, improve digestion, and counteract Kapha's sluggish tendencies.
+Pungent and warming spices are Kapha's best friends.
+Ginger, black pepper, cayenne, turmeric, mustard seeds, cinnamon, clove, garlic.
+These boost metabolism, improve digestion, and counter Kapha's sluggishness.

 How many meals should Kapha eat per day?

-Kapha types do best with two well-spiced meals per day — a substantial lunch and a light early dinner.
+Kapha types do best with two well-spiced meals a day.
+A substantial lunch and a light early dinner.
 Snacking should be minimal.
 Kapha is the one dosha that genuinely benefits from occasional light fasting.

 Written by